liqotech/liqo/docs/design/droned.md

 2. add/modify/delete the fields of `AdvertisementSpec` and/or `AdvertisementStatus`
 3. run `make -f scripts/advertisement-operator/Makefile`; this will regenerate the code for the new version of Advertisement

+### Test execution with KinD
+You can simply test the system using KinD (https://github.com/kubernetes-sigs/kind/).
+We suggest to copy _test/kind_ folder in your local machine.
+Move to this folder and modify the file `kind.sh` with the IP address of your machine and the number of clusters you want to create.
+Run the script `./kind.sh`: it will create, configure and start n clusters with everything you need.

 ### Run instructions
 1. create a configMap for every foreign cluster you want to communicate with.
 Each configMap must have name **foreign-kubeconfig-<foreign_cluster_id>** and contain the kubeconfig of the foreign cluster.
-(in _data_ folder there is a file _data/foreignKubeconfig_cm.yaml_ already set up, you only need to insert the foreign kubeconfig and cluster_id)
+(in _deployments/advertisement-operator_ folder there is a file _foreignKubeconfig_cm.yaml_ already set up, you only need to insert the foreign kubeconfig and cluster_id)
+Apply it to the cluster `kubectl apply -f deployments/advertisement-operator/foreignKubeconfig_cm.yaml`
+2. create a configMap with your configuration information.
+In _deployments/advertisement-operator_ folder there is a file _adv-operator_cm.yaml_ already set up, you only need to insert your cluster ID and some optional network information
-2. apply it to the cluster `kubectl apply -f data/foreignKubeconfig_cm.yaml`
+Apply it to the cluster `kubectl apply -f deployments/advertisement-operator/adv-operator_cm.yaml`
 3. run `make install -f scripts/advertisement-operator/Makefile` on both your home cluster and foreign one.
 This will install the CRD Advertisement
 4. run the operator
     - outside a cluster: `go build cmd/advertisement-operator/main.go --cluster-id <cluster_id>`, where <cluster-id> is the cluster ID of your home cluster
-    - inside a cluster: put your cluster ID in the `args` field of the file _data/adv_deploy.yaml_ and run `kubectl apply -f data/adv_deploy.yaml`
+    - inside a cluster: run `kubectl apply -f deployments/adv_deploy.yaml`
 5. an Advertisement CR will be created on each foreign cluster (you can check with `kubectl get adv`)
 6. repeat all the steps on your foreign cluster so that it starts sending its Advertisements to home cluster